Projects per year

 Twitter: @sulinlewis

-I co-lead a collaborative research project on Afro-Asian Networks in the Early Cold War which was funded by the AHRC.
-The project examined the broad participation of activists, socialists, artists, and writers in the Afro-Asian solidarity movements of the broader Bandung era and pionerred an innovative collaborative research methodology that encouraged scholarly collaboration from the point of archival inquiry to the writing-up process.
+I was the PI on a collaborative research project on Afro-Asian Networks in the Early Cold War funded by the AHRC (co-led with Carolien Stolte, Leiden).
+The project examined the broad participation of activists, socialists, artists, and writers in the Afro-Asian solidarity movements of the broader Bandung era.
+We pioneered an innovative collaborative research methodology that encouraged scholarly collaboration from the point of archival inquiry to the writing-up process.
+We also produced an edited collection, The Lives of Cold War Afro-Asianism (Leiden University, 2022).

-I am a member of the editorial board of Past and Present and on the Board of Directors of the Global Urban History project.
+I am a member of the editorial board of Past and Present.

 Biography